dafny-lang/dafny/docs/DafnyRef/Types.md

   // These would fail with operators due to wellformedness checks:
   // var bad1 := nan + 1.0;      // ERROR: fp64 arithmetic requires that operands are not NaN
   // var bad2 := inf - inf;      // ERROR: fp64 subtraction has invalid operand combination
-  // var bad3 := nan < 1.0;      // ERROR: fp64 comparison requires that operands are not NaN

   // But work with unchecked static methods: var result1 := fp64.Add(nan, 1.0);